sorokolo/StarBucks_dataset_analysis/README.md

 # File in the repo Descriptions

-portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.). profile.json - demographic data for each customer. transcript.json - records for transactions, offers received, offers viewed, and offers completed.
+1.  portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.).
-Starbucks_Capstone_notebook.* : contains all the work.
+2.  profile.json - demographic data for each customer.
+3.  transcript.json - records for transactions, offers received, offers viewed, and offers completed.
+5. Starbucks_Capstone_notebook.

 # Licensing, Author, Acknowledgements
 Credits must be given to Udacity for the starter codes and Starbucks for provding the data used by this project.

 # Full analysis
-Check my medium post at :
+Check my medium post at : https://medium.com/@ksoro17/starbucks-customer-data-set-analysis-810dc1fd9d3